 What’s that song?

 A few years later after acquiring a cheap classical guitar, a Casiotone, and a tape recorder I was on the way to building a library of songs and incidental music.
 Fast forward further to 1990 or thereabouts when I began releasing limited edition cassette tapes filled with the lo-fi renditions I was recording of my compositions and those of some film-student friends.
-The label which I called Tape Hiss Recordings had a nice run through the early 2010’s but failed to generate a profit or reach a large listener base.*
+The label which I called Tape Hiss Recordings had a nice run through the early 2010’s but no longer distributes tapes or CDs.*

-In 2015 I began cataloging my unreleased songs and instrumental pieces so that they might be licensed by other artists and / or reworked for future release.** Also in 2015 I took an online course in songwriting from Berklee College Of Music and studied as many books, podcasts, videos, etc on the subject as I could digest.
+In 2015 I began cataloging my unreleased songs and instrumental pieces so that they might be licensed by other artists and / or reworked for future release.** Also in 2015 and 2017 I took a couple of online courses in songwriting and production from Berklee College Of Music and studied as many books, podcasts, videos, etc on the subject as I could digest.
 Since then I have been writing up a storm and slowly poring over nearly thirty years of old notes and demos, starting to relearn to read music and working through a lot of songs.

-*A number of the old Tape Hiss Recordings releases can be streamed for free or purchased on CD through the links here.
+*A number of old Tape Hiss Recordings releases can be streamed or purchased through the links here.

 I look forward to hearing from you.